 The coronavirus can settle on surfaces and be contracted if somebody comes into contact with one of these surfaces.
 Most offices contain shared desk and kitchen worktop surfaces, as well as things like phones, door handles and light switches.
 These surfaces should be diligently and regularly cleaned with disinfectant products.
 Employees should be encouraged to take collective responsibility for this: they can also help by leaving cleaning products such as disinfectant sprays and wipes within easy reach around the office.

 Employers can encourage employees to maintain proper hygiene and cleanliness measures by creating novel ways to ensure the spread of the disease is limited.
-One manager of a digital marketing agency has put an egg timer in the middle of the office which reminds staff to wash their hands every 30 minutes.
+One manager of a digital marketing agency has put an egg timer in the middle of the office to remind staff to wash their hands every 30 minutes.

-The COVID-19 coronavirus is likely to spread further throughout the UK in the following weeks.
+The COVID-19 coronavirus can spread quite easily.
 While this is a cause for concern, managers should reassure staff that panicking is unhelpful.
-Employees’ fears can be allayed by the proper implementation of a policy around cleaning and personal hygiene, as well as through putting into place robust plans for the possibility of remote working should the incidence rate of the disease increase.
+Employees’ fears can be allayed by the proper implementation of a policy around cleaning and personal hygiene, as well as through putting into place robust plans for the possibility of remote working when someone has caught the virus.

 Written by Kate Taylor